Dec. 29, 2007: Cunningham vs Huck

 A decade ago American Steve Cunningham traveled to Germany to defend his IBF cruiserweight title against Marco Huck.
 At that time, Huck was the younger, greener fighter, just 23-years-old, undefeated in 19 fights, and hungry to win a world championship.
-And in the opening minutes of the battle it appeared that Huck and his hometown fans would have much to cheer about as the challenger landed some vicious right hands, staggering Cunningham in the first and repeating his success in the second.
+And in the opening minutes of the battle it appeared that Huck and his hometown fans would have much to cheer about as the challenger landed some vicious right hands, staggering Cunningham in the first round and repeating his success in the second.
 The bout appeared to be shaping up into a grueling, no-holds-barred slugfest, exactly what the burly Huck was looking for.

 However, Cunningham, older than Huck by eight years and more experienced at the elite level, stayed calm and boxed with intelligence.
 While he was repeatedly driven to the ropes by Huck’s brazen attacks, he never allowed the challenger to assume full control of the fight, instead landing his own clean jabs and body punches, and in round five he hurt Huck with a powerful right of his own.
 The German bounced back to take the sixth and for a moment it appeared as if the momentum was with Huck and his fans, but in round seven the champion asserted himself.
 Huck was now bleeding from his left ear and clearly tiring as Cunningham took control with the sharper blows.

 The next three rounds saw the American pulling away as Huck continued to fade.
 His last stand came in round eleven as he attacked with renewed fury in a desperate bid to turn the tide, but while he won the round, he also emptied his gas tank.
 Then came round 12.